Ifigeneia Giannopoulou: Writing

 While in university, she began working as a children's television presenter on ERT.

 Giannopoulou began writing children's books in the 1980s, writing 13 in total.
 She also wrote at least three children's plays, and around 500 scripts for television.

 From 1987, Giannopoulou worked as a journalist and editor.

 Music

 She began working as a lyricist in 1985, contributing to around 700 songs.
-She collaborated with artists such as Manto, Marinella, Manolis Mitsias, Christos Nikolopoulos, Antonis Kalogiannis, Pizza Papadopoulou, Mimis Plessas, Thanasis Polykandrioti, and the OMU.
+She collaborated with artists such as Manto, Marinella, Manolis Mitsias, Christos Nikolopoulos, Antonis Kalogiannis, Pitsa Papadopoulou, Mimis Plessas, Thanasis Polykandriotis, and the OMU.

 Some songs she contributed to were "Stou fengariou tin agalaki", "Me mia agalaki tradiou", "Kati gentiena", "Stous pente anemous", "Giaiti kirki kirki", "Treis i ora", "Th eksetas", "Ti sou chrostao", and "Stis alykes tou komsomo".

 In 1991, she wrote the lyrics for Nadir, a song cycle composed by Stamos Semsis and sung by Tania Tsanaklidou.

 In 1997, UNESCO commissioned her to write the 1998 Official Song of UNESCO.